jameskbride/local-sns/JSON_API.md

 - **Integration**: Updates existing Vert.x shared data maps
 - **SQS Endpoint Conversion**: Automatically converts SQS HTTP URLs to Camel format
 - **Attribute Validation**: Validates subscription attributes like RawMessageDelivery
+- **Message Publishing**: Full support for publishing messages with attributes
+- **JSON Message Structure**: Support for protocol-specific message formatting
+- **Flexible Publishing**: Both topic-specific and general publish endpoints

 ## Compatibility

 The JSON API runs alongside the existing AWS SNS XML API.
+Both APIs:
-Both APIs share the same underlying data store and event bus for configuration changes.
+- Share the same underlying data storage (topics and subscriptions)
+- Use the same message publishing engine
+- Support the same protocols and features
+- Can be used interchangeably

+The JSON API provides a more modern, developer-friendly interface while maintaining full compatibility with the existing AWS SNS XML API.